Skip to content

 When your session expires:

-1. Automatic Logout: You're logged out automatically to protect your account
+1. Automatic sign-out - you're signed out to protect your account

-2. 📬 Friendly Message: You'll see a clear explanation that your session expired
+2. Clear message - you'll see an explanation that your session expired

-3. 🔄 Easy Return: After logging back in, you'll return to the page you were viewing
+3. Easy return - after signing back in, you'll return to the page you were viewing

 Session Types